cpappas18/cheatsheet/career and personal development.md

 An excellent way of meeting peers, mentors and industry professionals is to partake in a [program](https://github.com/nadiaenh/cheatsheet/blob/main/Getting%20a%20job.md#learning-opportunities).

 **Resources:**
+* [Canadian Undergraduate Technology Conference](https://cutc.ca/) is a free virtual event open to everyone worldwide where speakers from top tech companies host workshops and panels on various topics related to tech. **Runs July 24-25, 2021**
 * [Technolgap](https://tinyurl.com/join-technolgap) is a very active pan-Canadian Slack community for women-in-tech (students and professionals) that shares daily job offers, opportunities, resume reviews, etc. **Exclusive Technolgap-only event coming up in August 2021 !
 Join for more information !**

 # The behavioural interview